catniplab/NeuroTask/README.md

 | 5  | Center-Out             | 2      | 4      | 681      | 763     | Dyer et al.        |M1 |
 | 6  | Maze                   | 2      | 9      | 1728     | 23117   | Churchland et al.  |M1, PMd |

+## Repository Structure

+In this repository, you will find the code necessary to replicate the experiments of the presented paper.

+The [first notebook](tutorial_data_analysis.ipynb) regards the loading, processing and visualization of the data.

+The [second notebook](tutorial_baselines.ipynb) presents the code to reproduce the benchmark results in the manuscript.